thedeeny/bryndeeny/README.md

 ## Contact Me

-- 📫 You can reach me via email at [brynley.bp@gmail.ocm].
+- 📫 You can reach me via email at [brynley.bp@gmail.com].

 I'm excited about the possibilities that lie ahead, and I'm looking forward to connecting with like-minded developers and collaborating on innovative projects.
 Let's make an impact together!